m-vo/psurface/README.md

 * Computer running *dLive Director*
 * Computer running *pSurface* (can be the same)

-You can start the software without some/any stream deck connected and instead use the command line interface for testing features.
 One of the large stream decks is used to display input channels (we call it "left" or "inputs" deck), the other is used to display AUX/FX buses (we call it "right" or "outputs" deck).
 The small stream deck (the "system" deck) is used to select modes, filters and custom scenes.

+You can start the software without some/any stream deck connected - a simulator is then started showing the missing devices on the screen.
+Alternatively, use the command line interface for testing and debugging.

 ### Get the software going